TheLycorisRadiata/game_unity_spoopytreat/README.md

 ### INPUT NOTE
 - It makes sense to use the arrow keys for the menu, but in order to make the handling of the game as intuitive as possible, I have allowed the use of the WASD keys and of the Q/E ones as well.
 And what's more, these keys are ideal because they are ones that every gamer knows, so even without displaying the controls the user should be able to find the keys.
 The recent "Physical Keys" Unity feature also allows anyone in the world to use the keys they are familiar with instead of updating the key bindings.
-- On commonly used keys, the space bar is indeed used for jumping, the Escape key for the menu, the Enter key to validate or interact, and F4 is common for the windowed screen mode as well.
+- On commonly used keys, the space bar is indeed used for jumping, the Escape key for the menu/closing/going back, the Enter key to validate or interact, and it is my understanding that F4 is common for the windowed screen mode as well.

 ### ISSUES
 5. The camera can clip behind meshes.
 Cinemachine is a solution.